strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 The GraphQL API allows performing queries and mutations to interact with the [content-types](/dev-docs/backend-customization/models#content-types) through Strapi's [GraphQL plugin](/dev-docs/plugins/graphql.md).
 Results can be [filtered](#filters), [sorted](#sorting) and [paginated](#pagination).

 :::note
 The GraphQL API does not support media upload.
 Use the [REST API `POST /upload` endpoint](/dev-docs/plugins/upload#endpoints) for all file uploads and use the returned info to link to it in content types.
+You can still update or delete uploaded files with the `updateUploadFile` and `deleteUploadFile` mutations using media files `id` (see [mutations on media files](#mutations-on-media-files)).
 :::

 ## Queries